zachvalenta/jvns.ca/content/post/2017-10-10-operating-a-kubernetes-network.markdown

 * Probably more things!

 I'm mostly talking about past issues in Flannel here but I promise I'm not picking on Flannel -- I actually really **like** Flannel because I feel like it's relatively simple (for instance the [vxlan backend part of it](https://github.com/coreos/flannel/tree/master/backend/vxlan) is like 500 lines of code) and I feel like it's possible for me to reason through any issues with it.
+And it's obviously continuously improving.
 They've been great about reviewing pull requests.

 My approach to operating an overlay network so far has been: